Service · Cost-to-Serve

 When does cost-to-serve optimization matter more than revenue-driving CX?

-It matters most when (a) you’re approaching a capital-efficiency moment — profitability targets, fundraising, acquisition — or (b) you’re scaling ticket volume faster than revenue and the unit economics are drifting.
-For most DTC brands past $10M in revenue, the cost-to-serve lever is bigger than the revenue-retention lever because the math compounds faster.
+It matters most when you’re approaching a capital-efficiency moment, such as profitability targets, fundraising, or acquisition, or when ticket volume is scaling faster than revenue and unit economics are drifting.
+For many DTC brands past $10M in revenue, the cost-to-serve lever can be bigger than the revenue-retention lever because the math compounds faster.

 05